wevm/abitype/README.md

 ```

 > **Warning**
 > When configuring these options, there are trade-offs.
-For example, increasing the upper bound on fixed-length arrays (like to `20+`) will make your types more exhaustive, but will also slow down the compiler for type checking, autocomplete, etc.
+For example, increasing the upper bound on fixed-length arrays will make your types more exhaustive, but will also slow down the compiler for type checking, autocomplete, etc.

 ## Support